What is quantum reflex integration?

 The Essentials Package kit for an at-home quantum reflex integration program currently costs over $4000.
 It includes quantum reflex integration equipment, a home program and online course.
 You can buy other tools, books, courses and accessories too.

-Does quantum reflex integration work as a therapy for autism?
+Does quantum reflex integration work as a therapy for autistic children?

-There’s no evidence that quantum reflex integration works as a therapy for autism.
+There’s no evidence that quantum reflex integration works as a therapy for autistic children.

 Who practises quantum reflex integration?